 A System that adapts to your Needs

-Every tube system can be customized to your exact needs, regarding size or architecture, e.g. small stations for small corners or horizontal stations for laboratories – ergonomically designed so employees do not have to bend to fill the carriers.
+Every pneumatic tube can be customized to your exact needs, regarding size or architecture, e.g. small stations for small corners or horizontal stations for laboratories – ergonomically designed so employees do not have to bend to fill the carriers.

 A System that pays off